dudeperf3ct/dudeperf3ct.github.io/_posts/2018-10-10-Introduction-to-Multi-Layer-Perceptron.md

 title:      Introduction to Multi-Layer Perceptron
 date:       2018-10-10 12:00:00
 summary:    This post will provide an hands-on-tutorial and insight into MLP using MNSIT dataset and Keras and PyTorch frameworks.
-categories: neural-networks, mlp, keras, python, mnist published : true
+categories: nn mlp keras pytorch mnist published : true
 ---